riscvarchive/risc-v-getting-started-guide/source/linux-avalanche.rst

 First, download pre-built binaries of two files needed for running Linux on the platform, the Machine Mode emulator and the device tree:

 .. literalinclude:: scripts/linux-avalanche.sh
-   :start-after: # prebuilt_binaries
+   :start-after: # get prebuilt binaries
-   :end-before: # /prebuilt_binaries
+   :end-before: # /get prebuilt binaries

 .. tabs::